Pikey Peak Trek

 Maximum altitude: 4065 m

-Accommodation: teahouse / homestay
+Accommodation: teahouse and family homestay

 Season: February, March, April, May, September, October, November, December